 Where: The Arch London, 50 Great Cumberland Place, Marble Arch, W1H 7FD

-What: Newly-opened foodie pub in the heart of Kensington
+What: Foodie Pub in the Heart of Kensington

 Why: A country pub in the city, The Hour Glass has already received rave reviews.
 Given that the founders also own the Brompton Food Market, it’s a given that the food is excellent.
 And with mains such as roast rib or aged Yorkshire beef and slow-roast rare breed pork shoulder available in children’s portions, it’s also perfect for families.
 Oh, and the dog’s welcome too!

 Where: 279-283 Brompton Road, Chelsea, SW3 2DY